Offaly county football team: Kit evolution

+Before the beginning of the 2024 season Offaly revealed a new home jersey, which featured a crew neck with ribbing and the inscription Eslo Fidelis (Latin for "Be Faithful") on its lower back.

 Team sponsorship

 The food company Carroll's of Tullamore has sponsored Offaly since the GAA first permitted shirt sponsorship deals in 1991.
 It is thus the sport's longest running shirt sponsor.

 Professional golfer Shane Lowry and Offaly announced a five-year partnership in April 2021.